gadacz-aac/aac/docs/README.md

   }
 ```

 Why do I have to check if `didSomeoneBreakIntoMyBasement` is null?
 Shouldn't it be either true or false?
 Didn't I set the defaultValue to true?
-You said it'll be saved automagically?
+You said it'll get saved automagically?
 So where is it, you filthy liar?

 I can understand where you're coming from, but you've got to stop yelling.
-I know what I said and it's true that when a user interacts with this widget it's current state we'll be saved to isar ..but a user has to interact with it first.
-If that doesn't happen than no value will be present in isar, and you'll have to handle scenerio when `didSomeoneBreakIntoMyBasement` is null.
-I know it quite nerve wracking but it is what it is, sorry.
-When a value is null you have to treat it as if it was equal to `defaultValue` that you passed to widget.
+I know what I said, and it's true that when a user interacts with this widget, its current state is going to get saved to isar ..but a user has to interact with it first.
+If that doesn't happen, then no value will be present in isar, and you'll have to handle scenario when `didSomeoneBreakIntoMyBasement` is null.
+I know it is quite nerve-wracking, but it is what it is, sorry.
+When a value is null you have to treat it as if it was equal to `defaultValue` that you passed to the widget.

 ## Database